solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 I quickly turned and searched for the apparently fallen object.
 But since I was unable to immediately distinguish any such thing due to the darkness, I marked the spot where the fall should have occured with my stick, so that I could visit it the next day.
 The plot of land was our property; I would have also easily found it again without this marking because it was at the corner of the boundary that it made with the adjacent property, hence it was already sufficiently marked for me.

-Bright and early the next day I went to the place and actually found, only one meter from the spot marked by the stick, a gelatin-like ball, likewise consisting of balls of rust color.
+Bright and early the next day I went to the place and actually found, only one meter from the spot marked by the stick, a gelatin-like ball, likewise consisting of rust colored balls.
 It was located on thin grass; a surface had flattened out under it.

 ...